IEEE-NITK/CodePal/README.md

 - View Complete ProblemSet List along with their associated tags and ratings.
 - Swiftly Filter through the ProblemSet by specifying Ratings and Tags.
-- View Currently Running , Upcoming and all Past contests and also view precise start date , time and duration of upcoming contests.
+- View Currently running, Upcoming and all Past contests and also view the precise start date, time and duration of upcoming contests.
 - Fast Folder Creation on a single click for Contests from the Codeforces contest list and Problems from the Codeforces problem list.
   - Folder for a contest contains a folder for each problem and also contain all sample test cases and program files for each problem.
   - Folder for a problem consists of all its sample test cases and a program file loaded with a template whose path may be specified in the settings.
 - Add additional tests to any problem.
 - Compile and run any program file against the testcases and get comprehensive results.
-- Open problem statement or submission page with a single click on your default browser.(You must be logged into codeforces before hand to open the submission page successfully)
+- Open problem statement or submission page with a single click, on your default browser.
+(You must be logged into codeforces before hand to open the submission page successfully)
 - Compiler may be selected and compilation flags can be set through the codepal settings.